 First Use

-You will also need to ash off the Burners, Flavoriser bars, and the Grill and turn them up to high heat to burn off all excess germs and dirt and prevent future build-up, making cleaning much easier.
+You will also need to ash off the Burners, Flavoriser bars, and the Grill and turn it up to high heat to burn off all excess germs and dirt and prevent future build-up, making cleaning much easier.

 Everyday Cleaning